 ♫ Listening to: 8:02PM by For Squirrels ♫

-These brownies are so quick and easy to make that you can decide the night before that you want to bring a special treat to work the next day, and make it happen without sacrificing sleep.
-If you like these squirrel brownies, you might also like some of my other spring-themed recipes, such as my ladybug bruschetta and my bunny biscuits.
+These organic vegan brownies are lower in fat than your average brwonie recipe, and if you cut them into squirrel shapes, they’ll be cuter than average brownies too!
+This brownie recipe is so quick and easy to make that you can decide the night before that you want to bring a special treat to work the next day, and make it happen without sacrificing sleep.

 This brownie recipe also works perfectly if you bake it in a brownie edges pan (the only adjustments to the recipe would be to grease the pan before pouring the batter into it).
 The pro is that you get all edge brownies.
 The con is that you don’t get squirrel-shaped brownies.
 This sounds like a conundrum that I’m glad is yours and not mine.